Beef Allergy in Dogs: Symptoms, Cross-Reactivity & Alternatives

 Are "beef-free" foods actually safe?

 Not always.
-Many "chicken" or "lamb" foods contain beef fat or beef tallow for flavor.
-Always read the complete ingredient list.
-Look for beef, beef fat, beef meal, beef digest, or "animal fat."
+Many "chicken" or "lamb" foods include beef fat or beef tallow for palatability — owner reports of accidental exposure from these are common.
+Worth reading the complete ingredient list every time and watching for: beef, beef fat, beef meal, beef digest, or generic "animal fat."
+Use the Pet Allergy Scanner to check before buying.

 Is grass-fed or organic beef less allergenic?